JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-06-07-classifierml_ade_en.md

 This model is trained with the DocumentMLClassifierApproach annotator and classifies a text/sentence into two categories:

-True : The sentence is talking about a possible ADE
+`True`: The sentence is talking about a possible ADE

-False : The sentence doesn’t have any information about an ADE.
+`False`: The sentence doesn’t have any information about an ADE.

 The corpus used for model training is ADE-Corpus-V2 Dataset: Adverse Drug Reaction Data.
-This is a dataset for classification of a sentence if it is ADE-related (True) or not (False).
+This is a dataset for the classification of a sentence if it is ADE-related (True) or not (False).

 ## Predicted Entities